ibm-cloud-architecture/refarch-integration/README.md

 Then under the refarch-integration folder use the command ``` ./clonePeers.sh ``` to clone the peer repositories of the 'hybrid integration compute' solution.

-And only for the first time use the ```./configureAll.sh``` script to perform the different dependency installations for the bluemix apps and other utilities.
+Finally the first time you get the code, use the ```./configureAll.sh``` script to perform the different dependency installations for the bluemix apps and other utilities.

 ### Working on your own
 The script ` ./fork-repos.sh` should help you to fork all the repositories of this solution within your github account.

 ## Run on premise servers
-There are multiple steps to make the solution working in the following order:
+There are multiple steps to make the solution working.
+Be sure to start each sever in the following order:
 * Start DB2 server
 * Start App server
 * Start IIB